dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ### Working with Tiers and Tiered Policies

-Let's create a `netops` Tier.
-We'd like policies in this Tier to apply before the policies in `default` Tier.
-Let's create a new `netops` Tier and give it a higher order of precedence than the `default` Tier.
+Let's create a `netops` tier.
+We'd like policies in this tier to apply before the policies in `default` tier.
+Let's create a new `netops` tier and give it a higher order of precedence than the `default` tier.

 ```
 $ calicoctl create -f - <<EOF